Amazon PPC Automatic vs. Manual Campaigns

 Keywords with high impressions and clicks or conversions are considered good keywords, as long as the average cost per click suits your strategy (and you budget, of course.)
 After you’ve identified the best keywords, you’re ready to start your campaign with manual targeting.

-Phase Two: Manual Campaign
+Phase Two: Layer in a Manual Campaign

 1. Create an additional sponsored products campaign using manual targeting.